 All teachers must:

 Zimfest welcomes Zimbabweans and other individuals who are not US citizens to teach and perform, but under US visa regulations, all non-US citizens will require a working visa to teach and perform at the festival.
 Be advised that Zimfest does not sponsor visas.
-To obtain a US visa (visa type P, O, Q, and a few others), a US citizen, agent or nonprofit organization must apply for these visas on your behalf.
-You cannot apply for these visas yourself.
-You may apply on your own behalf for the B-1 Visitor visa, but this category does not allow you to perform in paid concerts.
+The information we have received about applications for US performance visas (visa type P, O, Q, and a few others for which sponsors in the US apply) is that the U.S Immigration service is severely short-handed and delaying actions on applications for months.
+Therefore we do not recommend applying for these types of visas in 2023 unless you already have a application in process.
+Zimfest will be inviting individuals wishing to apply for B-1 Visitor visas on their own behalf in 2023, and can accept those already in possession of them.
+Note that this category does not allow you to perform in paid concerts.
 For additional information, visit the Applicant Information page.
-If you have questions, please contact the Zimfest Guest Coordinator at gro.t1547645654sefmi1547645654z@sts1547645654eugmi1547645654z1547645654.
+If you have questions, please contact the Zimfest Guest Coordinator at .